Loading...

 true

-, the file will not roll over upon receiving a record with a schema different from the accumulated ones.
-This is a performance optimization, intended only for cases where schema changes are backward-compatible.
+Configure how the file will roll over upon receiving a record with a schema different from the accumulated ones.
+This property configures schema change detection with default

 string